getzola/zola/docs/content/documentation/templates/overview.md

 in Tera.

 ### markdown
 Converts the given variable to HTML using Markdown.
-Shortcodes won't work within this filter.
+Please note that shortcodes evaluated by this filter won't be able to access any context variables.

 By default, the filter will wrap all text in a paragraph.
 To disable this behaviour, you can pass `true` to the inline argument: